- 4-Minute Article

 As an added benefit, avoiding the bump in taxable income also may help you avoid triggering a high-income Medicare surcharge and higher tax on Social Security income.

-The “gap” years between retirement and RMDs open up opportunities to potentially reduce the post-RMD tax burden ahead of time.
+The “gap” years between retirement and RMDs can open up opportunities to potentially reduce the post-RMD tax burden ahead of time.